 - UCONN CENTER FOR LAND USE EDUCATION AND RESEARCH & CT NEMO

 Every year the City of Norwich is required to submit to DEEP an MS4 report to document the City efforts to protect the integrity of the City Stormwater and to apply different control measures as outlined in the MS4 application.
 The MS4 report also called General Permit for the Discharge of Stormwater from Small Municipal Separate Storm Sewer Systems was issued January 20, 2016 and became effective July 1, 2017.
-Please click here to access the current year MS4 report.
+Please click here to access the 2020 MS4 report.

 HOW YOU CAN HELP